konsumer/template-templates/README.md

 #### pre-compiling

 There isn't really a performance difference between using `compile` first, or the immediate-mode.
-This technique shines in a place like a build script, where you want all the template functions, already working, without needing access to file-system or have a dependency on `template-templates` in the output :
+This technique shines in a place like a build script, where you want all the template functions, already working, without needing access to file-system to load templates, or have a dependency on `template-templates` in the output:

 ```js
 const tt = require('template-templates')